 Reno Tahoe boasts the highest concentration of world-class ski resorts in North America!

 Prefer cross-country skiing?
-Many area ski resorts offer a variety of trails to keep you entertained during your stay.
+Many area ski and snowboard resorts offer a variety of trails to keep you entertained during your stay.
 Never cross the same trail twice, unless you want to.

 Skiing, snowboarding, or both?
 Hitting the Tahoe resorts to ski or ride is a bucket list item for many visitors to our area.
-Shaun White has practiced for the X-Games here, local pros Jamie Anderson, Hannah Teter and Bryce Bennett also call Reno Tahoe their home, and each of them has a favorite mountain in the area.
+Lake Tahoe snowboarding has attracted many snowboarding and skiing pros – Shaun White has practiced for the X-Games here, local pros Jamie Anderson, Hannah Teter and Bryce Bennett also call Reno Tahoe their home, and each of them has a favorite mountain in the area.
 We really think you have to see it to believe it.
 Reno Tahoe skiing is a winter destination like no other.

 As the largest and most developed skiing region in California and Nevada, Lake Tahoe is snow sport nirvana.
 And yes, some years you can ski and snowboard year-round… if you’re up for a hike in the summer months.
-If you are coming to this side of the Sierra Nevada mountains, you’ll be happy to note that with roughly 20 different ski resorts in the region, all with varying terrain, trails and exciting challenges, there is something for riders of every skill level.
+If you are coming to this side of the Sierra Nevada mountains, you’ll be happy to note that with roughly 20 different ski and snowboard resorts in the region, all with varying terrain, trails and exciting challenges, skiing and snowboarding in Tahoe provides something for riders of every skill level.

-Experience the stunning views of Lake Tahoe at resorts like Heavenly and Homewood.
+Experience the stunning views of Lake Tahoe at mountain resorts like Heavenly Mountain Resort, Sierra at Tahoe, and Homewood, complete with resort offerings of gorgeous views and unmatchable vertical drops.
 If you are looking for some backcountry powder runs, then Royal Gorge XC and Granlibakken might be up your alley.
 You can even take a night ride at some resorts like Boreal, open until 9 p.m.!